micmejia/bible-dump/NKJV/Philemon/Phlm 1.md

 hearing of your love and faith which you have toward the Lord Jesus and toward all the saints,

 ###### 6
-that the sharing of your faith may become effective by the acknowledgment of every good thing which is in [^b]you in Christ Jesus.
+that the sharing of your faith may become effective by the acknowledgment of every good thing which is in you in Christ Jesus.

 ###### 7
-For we [^c]have great [^d]joy and [^e]consolation in your love, because the [^f]hearts of the saints have been refreshed by you, brother. ## The Plea for Onesimus
+For we have great joy and consolation in your love, because the hearts of the saints have been refreshed by you, brother. ## The Plea for Onesimus

 ###### 8
 Therefore, though I might be very bold in Christ to command you what is fitting,